aornota/ALFAL/README.md

 Please rest assured that we do understand your profound insecurities.
 It's just that given the choice between allowing them to affect our lives and sticking forks in your eyes, the common good is pointing forkwards.

 We will fight.
-And we will defeat you - "and all the Caesers to come", as Bill Fay put it - because you have nothing to offer besides fear and lies.
+And we will defeat you - "and all the Caesars to come", as Bill Fay put it - because you have nothing to offer besides fear and lies.

 Do you still believe that a life for a lie is a price worth paying?